yat-labs/yat-docs/yat-docs/docs/guides/9_android_partner_integration_framework.md

 The integration libraries and documentation for Yat are still in _Alpha_.
 They are not yet feature complete, and there are likely bugs in the implementation.
 :::

 This guide describes the usage of the Android Yat integration framework for the Yat partners.
-A partner application can get a free Yat for any of its users, and link cryptocurrency addresses to the user's Yat as a result of the flow described in this document.
+The integration library provides a simple way for Yat partners to purchase and link Yats from within the partner application.

-[Framework repository](https://github.com/yat-labs/yat-lib-android) contains an example app module named `yat-lib-example` that illustrates the steps below.
+The [Android framework repository](https://github.com/yat-labs/yat-lib-android) contains an example app module named `yat-lib-example` that illustrates the steps below.

 The `YatAppConfig` instance in the `MainActivity` of the sample app needs to be edited for the app to function correctly.

+`YatLib` is open source software.
+You can view the code, submit bug reports, and offer improvements or features by creating new issues or PRs.

 ## Requirements